A different kind of comfort food

 The reasons for eating omega-3 rich fish keep piling up: preventing cancer, fighting acne, and now improving your state of mind.
 Researchers now know that omega-3s can improve mood problems by influencing the brain's "happy-making" neurotransmitters and by lessening inflammation that can damage brain cells.
 A new study published in the American Journal of Clinical Nutrition reported that when middle-aged women with symptoms of mild psychological distress took 1.5 grams of omega-3s (about the amount in a 3-ounce can of salmon) daily for eight weeks, their symptoms improved significantly.
 If you like sardines, you can get even more mood-boosting omega-3s: A 3-ounce can of sardines packed in sardine oil contains 3.3 grams.
 Unfortunately, you can't expect one can of fish to blast you into a sunnier state of mind.
 Plan on eating a serving of canned fish, especially sardines and herring, several times a week.
 If you're not a fish eater, take a daily fish oil supplement instead.

 Omega-3s aren't just found in fish.
 Add mood-boosting benefits to any meal by sprinkling it with flaxseed, one of the plant-based sources of omega-3s.
 It makes a popular topping for smoothies, cereal, and yogurt.
-Since these superseeds have hard shells, grind them in a blender or coffee grinder first so the nutrients can be absorbed into your system.
-Check out more ways to eat more omega-3 foods besides fish.
+Since these super seeds have hard shells, grind them in a blender or coffee grinder first so the nutrients can be absorbed into your system.
+Try out these 50 tiny changes that will make you a happier person.

 Dried crimini mushrooms